edomt/edomt.github.io/about.md

 ## 📝 Publications

+Nov.
+2021 · *How do death rates from COVID-19 differ between people who are vaccinated and those who are not?* [[ourworldindata.org](https://ourworldindata.org/covid-deaths-by-vaccination)]

 Sep.
 2021 · *Which countries are on track to reach global COVID-19 vaccination targets?* [[ourworldindata.org](https://ourworldindata.org/covid-vaccination-global-projections)]

 May 2021 · Mathieu, E., Ritchie, H., Ortiz-Ospina, E. _et al._ A global database of COVID-19 vaccinations. _Nat Hum Behav_ (2021). [[nature.com](https://doi.org/10.1038/s41562-021-01122-8)]